Recent Statistics Show Opioid Addiction And COVID-19 Dangers

 It is not unreasonable to assume that while staying with Pastor Lentz, Justin had access to medical professionals who helped him during his “solo mission toward sobriety.”
 While the idea of someone battling an addiction on their own seems admirable and maybe even heroic, it is a toxic narrative to spread.
 For most, not only would this sort of recovery be painfully difficult, it could be life-threatening.

-If you or a loved one are struggling with an addiction, speak to a dedicated treatment expert today.
+If you or a loved one are struggling with an addiction, speak to a dedicated treatment provider today.